 A classic wide-angle lens updated for full-frame Sony E-mount mirrorless systems, the 35mm f/1.4 DG DN from Sigma is an Art-series prime characterized by its advanced and updated optical design, sleek profile, and bright design.

-The f/1.4 maximum aperture enables working in low-light conditions and also provides increased control over the depth of field for achieving shallow depth of field effects.
+The f/1.4 maximum aperture enables working in low-light conditions and also provides increased control over the depth of field for achieving shallow depth-of-field effects.

 The optical layout incorporates two SLD Special-Low Dispersions, one ELD Extra-Low Dispersion, and one FLD Low Dispersion element.
 In addition, a Super Multi-Layer Coating enhances image quality by suppressing lens flare and ghosting for improved contrast and color fidelity in strong lighting conditions.